Valentine’s Day is celebrated this Friday, 14th February 2020

 Whether you are just getting it together with someone or are in a long-term relationship.
 Do something special for Valentine’s Day.
-If you do choose to buy something, sign up to Honey which is a website which tracks the best coupons.
+If you choose to buy something, sign up for Honey, a website that tracks the best coupons.
 It’s the gesture which means the most.
 So don’t spend money you don’t have.
 You can always do something nice for each other instead.

 Red roses are the most traditional and romantic flowers.
-If you buy the morning of Valentine’s they will be marked up in price due to demand.
+If you buy them the morning of Valentine’s, they will be marked up in price due to demand.
 Also, note that many florists will be incredibly busy on Friday.
 Receiving flowers is incredibly romantic.

 Over £10: Moonpig is offering £10 off roses until midnight £35 |M&S £20 | eflorist £10 off with free chocs £29.99 | Serenata 12 red roses £24.99